 Sanctioned families and conditional applicants are eligible for Choices Plus services if they obtain employment during their demonstrated cooperation period.

-B-903.a: Choices Plus in TWIST
+B-903.a: Choices Plus in WorkInTexas.com

-Boards must ensure that Workforce Solutions Office staff opens a Choices Plus case in TWIST under one of the following three scenarios:
+Boards must ensure that Workforce Solutions Office staff opens a Choices Plus case in WorkInTexas.com under one of the following three scenarios:

 If Workforce Solutions Office staff is working with the Choices participant when the TANF benefits are denied, the Choices case must be closed and a Choices Plus case created.